English language programs help immigrants prepare for jobs

 In 2015, the first year following its launch, 22 students — including Ethiopians, Eritreans, Mexicans, Vietnamese, Somalians, Chinese, Guatemalans, Thai and Cambodians — completed the program.
 While results of the first evaluation of this program have not yet been released, its design is promising.

-With changing demographics, job shortages and widening skills gaps, workforce programs that prepare immigrants for middle-skill jobs are crucial for ensuring the continued growth of our economy.
+With changing demographics, workforce shortages and widening skills gaps, workforce programs that prepare immigrants for middle-skill jobs are crucial for ensuring the continued growth of our economy.
 Contextualized English language training and integrated education and training models are emerging not a moment too soon.